 Dr Charles Brenner discovered Nicotinamide Riboside back in 2005, and is one of the leading researchers evaluating NR as a supplement for boosting NAD+ in humans.
-He currently is involved in a company that markets a brand of Niagen capsules.
+He is an advisor to Chromadex and owner of the retail brand Chromadex uses to market NR.

 However, NR and NMK are two distinct NAD+ precursors and additional research may find that effective interventions for age-associated physiological decline include some combination of NMN and NR.

 CONCLUSION – WHAT WE KNOW NOW